ShaunDanielz/todo-jules/README.md

-# Sexy Todo App
+# Todo App created by Jules

+> **Note:** This repository is an experiment with the Google Jules product.
+I’m sharing my experiments publicly, but I’m not actively maintaining this code.
+The goal is to test the functionality of Jules and see how it performs in real-world scenarios.

 ## Overview

-The Sexy Todo App is a feature-rich, visually appealing todo list manager designed to help you organize your tasks effectively.
-It provides a modern user interface with a "sexy" dark theme and ensures your tasks are always at your fingertips with browser-based local storage.
+The Todo App created by Jules is a feature-rich, visually appealing todo list manager designed to help you organise your tasks effectively.
+It provides a modern user interface with a dark theme and ensures your tasks are always at your fingertips with browser-based local storage.

 ## Features